Melaka's popular attraction, the Butterfly and Reptile Sanctuary (MBRS), hasn't seen any income amidst the ongoing lockdown

 All sets come with a step-by-step guide on how to care for the pupa and if done right, you will be able to witness a butterfly emerge in three to 10 days and set them free!

-Alternatively, you can adopt a reptile or an insect such as an alligator, snapping turtle, or even a tarantula!
+Alternatively, you can adopt the farm's reptiles and insects such as alligators, snapping turtles, or even tarantulas!

-Through their reptile and insect adoption program, the package will, instead, entitle you to an adoption certificate, acknowledgement on the MBRS website, as well as two entrance tickets to their sanctuary to visit once the MCO is over.
+Through their reptile and insect adoption program, the package will instead entitle you to an adoption certificate and acknowledgement on the MBRS website, as well as two entrance tickets to their sanctuary to visit once the MCO is over!

 If you are interested in getting a butterfly pupa or adopting another animal, visit the MBRS website here.

 For more information, you can also contact them via: